 - It helps determine the amount of energy a cell uses.

 It is believed that through a combination of these mechanisms, STK11 aids in the prevention of tumors.

-A person carrying an alteration in one copy of the STK11 gene has a 50 percent (or 1 in 2) chance of passing this same alteration on to each of his or her children.
-Children who inherit the altered gene copy will have Peutz-Jeghers syndrome and will therefore be at increased risk to develop cancer and other features associated with this condition.
+A person carrying a mutation in one copy of the STK11 gene has a 50 percent — or one in two — chance of passing this same alteration onto each of his children.
+Children who inherit the altered gene copy will have Peutz-Jeghers syndrome and be at increased risk of developing cancer and other features associated with this condition.

 The diagnosis of Peutz-Jeghers syndrome relies primarily on the presence of certain symptoms, including hamartomatous (benign, non-cancerous) intestinal polyps, altered pigmentation of the skin and mucus membranes, and/or a family history of PJS.

 The polyps seen in individuals with Peutz-Jeghers syndrome are most often found in the small intestine, but they can also occur in the stomach and large bowel.
 During childhood, polyps are typically non-cancerous, but they can bleed and cause anemia (lowering the level of healthy red blood cells) and block the intestines.
 The age at which polyps are first observed in individuals with PJS can vary among families.
-One study showed that children most often showed their first gastrointestinal symptoms at 10 years of age, and children most often had their first polyps removal (polypectomy) at 13 years of age (Amos et al., 2004).
+One study showed that children most often showed their first gastrointestinal symptoms at age 10 years, and children most often had their first polyps removal (polypectomy) at age 13 (Amos et al., 2004).

 STK11 genetic test results can also provide important information for other family members.
 Knowing the specific alteration that is present in a person with Peutz-Jeghers syndrome allows other family members to undergo testing to determine whether they also carry the alteration and could therefore develop the features of PJS.